 This price was raised several times before with the latest update back in 2014.

 In addition, foreign buyers may not own land designated as “Bumiputra only” – Bumiputra meaning ethnic, Muslim Malays.
 They also cannot own most agricultural land or properties designated as low or medium cost housing by the state authority.

 How Much Are Property Taxes in Malaysia?

 High taxes are one weak point of investing in Malaysia property.
 Rental income tax in Malaysia is a flat 20% rate for residents.
 This is obviously very high and taxes are even higher at 25% if you’re a non-resident.

-The goal of this is to prevent speculation by short term buyers.
-Most countries in the region assess a similar tax, except Cambodia.
+Preventing speculation among short term buyers is the stated goal of Malaysia’s RPGT.
+Most countries in the region assess a similar tax except Cambodia.

-If you’re purchasing a condominium unit or belong to a landed community, they’ll very likely have an annual maintenance fee as well.
-These vary widely based on location, facilities, density and standards – but generally hover around RM4 (US$1) per square foot.
+If you’re purchasing a condo unit or belong to a landed community, they’ll likely have an annual maintenance fee as well.
+These vary widely based on location, facilities, density and standards but generally hover around RM4 (US$1) per square foot.

 Is Buying Property in Malaysia Safe?

 Malaysia has one of Southeast Asia’s most well-documented and secure titling systems.
 This is the case for both land and condominium units, so you’re unlikely to have any problems from the government.